 To smooth your journey, subscribe to online notices of road and lane closures.
 The Ann Arbor Downtown Development Authority provides information on where to park downtown.
 Even if you drive everywhere, you are a pedestrian at some point of your day.
 Help keep our streets safe for everyone:

-- Ann Arbor law requires drivers to stop for pedestrians at or in crosswalks.
+Stop for pedestrians.
+Ann Arbor law requires drivers to stop for pedestrians at or in crosswalks.
 Please stay alert and be prepared to stop.

-- illegal for cars to drive in them or park in them.
+Stay out of bike lanes.
+Bike lanes are for bikes.
+It is illegal for cars to drive in them or park in them.

-.
+Watch for bikes and give them space.
 Bicyclists are legally entitled to ride in roads both with and without bike lanes.
 Check for bikes when turning and before opening your door.
 Pass cyclists carefully, providing 3-4 feet of space between your car and the cyclist.
 On 2-lane roads, pass only when the road is clear of oncoming traffic and you can swing wide enough to pass safely.